ohmyzsh/ohmyzsh/plugins/rbw/README.md

 plugins=(... rbw)
 ```

+## `rbwpw`

-It also adds the `rbwpw` function, that copies the password in the clipboard
+The `rbwpw` function is a wrapper around `rbw`.
+It copies the password in the
-for the service you ask for and clears the clipboard 20s later.
-Usage:
+clipboard for the service you ask for and clears the clipboard 20s later.
+The usage is as follows:

 ```zsh
 rbwpw <service>